NeoSchema Reference Guide

 provided that the name isn't already in use for another Class.

-Return a pair with the Neo4j ID of the new ID,
+Return a pair with internal database ID,

 Raise an Exception if a class by that name already exists.